SAP-archive/lumira-extension-da-twitter/README.md

 ![My image](https://github.com/SAP/lumira-extension-da-twitter/blob/master/readmescreenshots/g.jpg)<br>

-You can find details on this SCN blog post :
+You can find details on this SCN blog post : <br>
 <a>http://scn.sap.com/community/lumira/blog/2014/09/12/a-lumira-extension-to-acquire-twitter-data</a>

+NOTE: <br>
-Note: Due to Twitter's REST API policy on limited data retrieval, only a small amount of data can be called, with a limited time frame of about a week (for open source, free users) and 30 days for paid users.
+Due to Twitter's REST API policy on limited data retrieval, only a small amount of data can be called, with a limited time frame of about a week (for open source, free users) and 30 days for paid users.
 Data charts generated in Lumira may therefore have limited and/or less data points.